FailAcademy/learning/web-dev-foundation/about.md

 ## Course Overview:

-This course is an introduction to web development.
-In the first half of this course, you'll gain introductory skills in HTML, CSS, and responsive web design.
-In the second half of this course, you will learn fundamental programming concepts through JavaScript, and learn how to use the jQuery library to add dynamic features to a website.
+This program is an introduction to web development.
+Students will gain fundamental skills in HTML, CSS, and JavaScript.
+From there, they will learn the essentials of responsive website design.
+In the second half of the course, students will explore important programming concepts through the use of JavaScript libraries (jQuery) to add dynamic features to their websites.

 Students who successfully complete the Web Developer Foundation course will be eligible to enroll in RED Academy's Web Developer Professional program.